microsoft/FluidFramework/docs/content/docs/faq.md

 #### Summary vs Snapshot
 Summary and snapshot both represent the contents for a container in a tree format.
 They differ in the following ways:
   - Summary is uploaded to storage and snapshot is downloaded from storage.
 A snapshot is basically the summary that was uploaded but in a different format.
   - Summary is generated at periodic intervals to summarize the state of the container's content at a point in time (sequenceNumber).
 Snapshot is typically downloaded when a client loads a Fluid document and is the container's content at a point in time (sequenceNumber).
   - Summary is incremental, i.e., parts of the container that have not changed will refer to the previous summary's sub-tree for its content.
 Snapshot is not incremental, i.e., the whole tree for the container is present in a snapshot.
   - Summary is not compressed by the client before it's uploaded to storage.
 Snapshot may be compressed by the service before it's returned to the client.
-If compressed, it includes the compression format that should be used to uncompress it.
+If compressed, it includes the compression format that should be used to decompress it.
   - Hence, the trees for summary and snapshot have different formats to support these requirements:
 Summary is represented by an ISummaryTree interface defined here.
 Snapshot is represented by an ISnapshotTree interface defined here.